gildas-lormeau/zip.js/docs/classes/ZipDirectoryEntry.md

 one archive, and read [ZipWriter#warnings](ZipWriter.md#warnings), which is otherwise unreachable through the filesystem API.
 The options of that writer keep governing the entries, exactly as they do for a direct call to [ZipWriter#add](ZipWriter.md#add), and the options passed here take precedence over them.
-The options that only apply when the writer is created are ignored, `bufferedWrite` included: the export defaults it to `true` only for a writer it creates itself.
+The options that only apply when the writer is created are ignored. `bufferedWrite` is not one of them, it is honored here as it is on [ZipWriter#add](ZipWriter.md#add); what differs is its default, which the export sets to `true` only for a writer it creates itself.
+A supplied writer therefore buffers only when the option is passed here or to its own constructor.

 ***